Soojal-Kumar-Gangooja/Soojal-Kumar-Gangooja/README.md

 ## Get in Touch

 I'm always open to connect and collaborate!
 Feel free to reach out if you have any questions, suggestions, or just want to chat.
-You can find me on [LinkedIn](https://www.linkedin.com/in/soojalkumar) or send me an [email](mailto:soojal.kumar@example.com).
+You can send me an [email](mailto:soojal.kumar.gangooja@gmail.com).

 ---